 by using the

 Completer.complete() API is waiting deprecation and should be

 replaced replaced by

-the current state of the API and suggestions welcome.
+the current state of the API and suggestions are welcome.

 Python 3 only codebase¶

-One of the large challenges in IPython 6.0 has been the adoption of a pure Python 3 codebase, which leads us to great length to upstream patches in pip, pypi and warehouse to make sure Python 2 system still upgrade to the latest compatible Python version compatible.
+One of the large challenges in IPython 6.0 has been the adoption of a pure Python 3 codebase, which has led to upstream patches in pip, pypi and warehouse to make sure Python 2 systems still upgrade to the latest compatible Python version.

 If you are on a system using an older version of pip on Python 2, pip may